-Be warned before we start that we've not found Measure to be super accurate.
-This may improve in future iterations (it's still in beta, after all), but at this point it's a fun, clever and exceptionally convenient way of finding approximate measurements rather than something on which you would be wise to base the design of a house, for example.
+The Measure app can tell you the dimensions of rooms and objects in the real world by visualising them in augmented reality.
+While we've not found Measure to be super accurate, it is a fun, clever and exceptionally convenient way of finding approximate measurements - rather than something on which you would be wise to base the design of a house, for example.

-The default screen is a camera view showing whatever is in front of (well, technically behind) the iPhone.
-There's a circular target in the centre, and a + button at the bottom - these are the key controls to start with.
+- The next screen is a camera view showing whatever is in front of (well, technically behind) the iPhone.
+There's a circular target with a white dot in the centre, and a + button at the bottom - these are the key controls.

+- Now to measure.
 You'll notice, as you move the view over objects, that the target adjusts itself to the orientation of whatever it's pointing at.
-To measure the distance between two points, move the target over the first point and tap +, then move it over another and tap + again.
-The distance between the points will appear onscreen.
+To measure the distance between two points, move your phone until the white dot is positioned over the first point and tap +, then move your phone so that a second white dot is positioned over another point on the thing you are measuring, and tap + again.
+The distance between the points will then appear onscreen.

 (If it doesn't get highlighted, it's possible that the object's edges aren't clear enough, and you'll have to tap the corners manually.
 And at present Measure cannot auto-detect 3D cuboids, only 2D rectangles.)

 How accurate is the Measure app

 As we said in the introduction, we wouldn't use the Measure app if it was critical that we got the correct measurements for something, because if a few milimeters matters, then you might end up buying something too big for the gap you are trying to fill.
 In that case you should get out your trusty tape measure.

 But if you just want to get a rough idea of how big something is, then Measure will give you an idea.
 Say you are in Ikea looking at a cupboard and want to know whether it will fit in the gap in your hall way, that's where Measure will give you an indication of whether or not to take the plunge and buy it.